 Determine which play publishing house has the rights to the play you wish to produce.
-Most companies maintain an online listing that will indicate the titles they offer, and a royalty fee.
-However, be aware that the fee for your particular organization may differ.
+Most companies maintain an online listing that will indicate the titles they offer, and a royalty fee (also a rental fee for scripts and scores, in the case of musicals).

 You should call the company to find out if the play is available for production.
 In some instances, plays are "restricted," which means that a particular play/musical is not available for production except for certain professional or semi-professional companies, or only in certain areas of the country..
 Never assume that a play is available--always check with the play publishing house before you advertise or begin work on any production.